hotrodorm/hotrod/hotrod-project/docs/docs-5/dynamicsql/README.md

 ### 9.1 DynamicSQL IF

 The *if* operator is the simplest operator.
 It includes a `test` predicate.
-The nested content &mdash; static SQL sections, parameters, and other DynamicSQL operators are only included if the test predicate evaluates to true at runtime.
+The nested content &mdash; static SQL sections, parameters, and other DynamicSQL operators &mdash; is only included if the test predicate evaluates to true at runtime.

 The following example illustrates how an if operator works.
 It includes nesting if operators: